isomerpages/moe-khengchengsch/_about-us/School Matters/School Canteen Stall Application.md

 #### How to get there?

-*   Nearest MRT: Braddell MRT – 10 minutes walking distance
+*   Nearest MRT: Braddell MRT about 10 minutes of walking distance.
-*   Bus number: 235 (loop service from Toa Payoh Bus Interchange) – 3 minutes walking distance
+*   Bus number: 235 (loop service from Toa Payoh Bus Interchange).
+3 minutes walking distance.

 #### Interested applicants must meet the following criteria: